 A living will, despite its name, isn't at all like the wills that people use to leave property in the event of their death.
-A living will also called a directive to physicians or advance directive, is a document that lets people state their wishes for end-of-life medical care, in case they become unable to communicate their decisions.
+A living will also be called a directive to physicians or advance directive, is a document that lets people state their wishes for end-of-life medical care, in case they become unable to communicate their decisions.
 It has no power after death.

 A living will is a document that lets people express their wishes for medical care if they become unable to communicate their decisions.
 It has no power after death.
 Without a living will, the laws in your state could determine who will make your health care decisions.

 A living will can make a difference because:

 If you’re helping someone with their estate planning (or doing your own), don’t overlook a living will.
 It can give invaluable guidance to family members and healthcare professionals if a person can’t express his or her wishes.
 Without a document expressing those wishes, family members and doctors are left to guess what a seriously ill person would prefer in terms of treatment.
 They may end up in painful disputes, which occasionally make it all the way to a courtroom.

 This website is intended only to be a source of general information regarding the firm.
 Information presented should not be considered as legal advice, and no legal decisions should be made based on the content of this site without the consultation of a legal advisor first.
 Use of this website cannot be regarded as an attorney-client relationship.
 Landon A. Dunn cannot be held responsible for any of the third-party information obtained through any of the off-site links provided within the contents of this site.